J-Rebs/Cursor-Demo/README.md

 ## Notes

-This is primarily to demonstrate the capacity of Cursor to help generated a useful data processing application with some use of AI.
+This is primarily to demonstrate the capacity of Cursor to help generate a useful data processing application with some use of AI.
 It shows the speed and ease of using Cursor while also highlighting a few other learnings:
 - Try to break the desired output into smaller logical parts Cursor can work with.
 - During development, it can be useful to produce interemediate outputs that are easier to check.

-It does not consider things like proper python packaging, testing, or extensibility beyond the sourced 10Ks.
+It does not consider things like proper Python packaging, testing, or extensibility beyond the sourced 10-Ks.
 In a real world scenario, it may be useful to use SEC APIs to access 10k data.

 ## License